 In December 2009, the Company issued 10 million stock exchange bonds with a face value of 1,000 Russian rubles each.
 The bonds were placed at face value with a maturity of 1,092 days.
-The bonds have a 182 days' coupon period and bear interest at 9.20% per annum.
+The bonds had a 182 days' coupon period and bore interest at 9.20% per annum.
+In December 2012, the Company redeemed all issued bonds in accordance with the conditions of the bond issue.

 In August 2009, the Company issued 25 million stock exchange bonds with a face value of 1,000 Russian rubles each.
 The bonds were placed at face value with a maturity of 1,092 days.
-The bonds have a 182 days' coupon period and bear interest at 13.35% per annum.
+The bonds had a 182 days' coupon period and bore interest at 13.35% per annum.
+In August 2012, the Company redeemed all issued bonds in accordance with the conditions of the bond issue.